Construction Accounting Best Practices and Industry Insights

 How Acumatica Can Help

 Acumatica Cloud ERP is a comprehensive, cloud-based business management solution that offers specially designed industry editions (Distribution, Manufacturing, Field Service, Commerce, and Construction).
 Acumatica combines project accounting, customer management, business intelligence, and financial management functionalities in a single, centralized system.
-With Acumatica’s modern construction accounting functionalities, contractors can easily and efficiently manage job costing, contract retainage, revenue recognition needs (and more)—alleviating the time-consuming headaches contractors would otherwise endure with general accounting software
+With Acumatica’s modern construction accounting functionalities, contractors can easily and efficiently manage job costing, contract retainage, revenue recognition needs (and more)—alleviating the time-consuming headaches contractors would otherwise endure with general accounting software.

 For NAHF, the decision to implement Acumatica, with the help of The Answer Company team, has produced incredible results.
-As noted in NAHF’s Success Story
+As noted in NAHF’s Success Story:

 With Acumatica Cloud ERP, NAHF was able to gain much stronger visibility into each company’s financial performance, project progress, and client information.
 Unlike Xero’s dashboards, Acumatica’s dashboards were easily customized to include all their entities and can detect anomalies or outstanding amounts in their accounting.
 All their reports now showed balance sheets from each entity, allowing for easy cross-comparison.
 Most of all, Acumatica’s dashboards generated financial KPIs for all projects, generating an up-to-minute view of cash flows and revenues.